hashicorp/terraform-provider-google/website/docs/r/identity_platform_config.html.markdown

 * `sign_up_quota_config` -
   (Optional)
   Quota for the Signup endpoint, if overwritten.
 Signup quota is measured in sign ups per project per hour per IP.
+None of quota, startTime, or quotaDuration can be skipped.
   Structure is [documented below](#nested_sign_up_quota_config).